-New play workshops include Tiny People by Christopher Oscar Peña (Two River Theatre), River of Gruel by Sibyl Kempson (New Dramatists), Megastasis by Kia Corthron (New York Theatre Workshop, Yale University, New Works Brooklyn), Madame Ho by Eugenie Chan (Great Plains Theatre Conference), Light Creatures by Jessica Almasy (Personal Space Theatrics), Obra Negra by Flavio González Mello and translated by Carmen Rivera (Lark Play Development Center’s Mexico/US Exchange), Good People by Maria Alexandria Beech with versions in both English and Spanish (Two River Theatre), and Hilary Bettis’ plays Ghosts of Lote Bravo (Lark Playwright’s Week, Repertorio Español), Dakota Atoll (New York Theatre Workshop), Mexico (Project Y), and Alligator (Great Plains Theatre Conference).
-This summer, she will direct Kara Lee Corthron’s Welcome to Fear City for Labyrinth Theater Company’s Barn Series.
+New play workshops include Welcome to Fear City by Kara Lee Corthron (Atlantic Theater Company), Children of the Republic by Gonzalo Rodriguez Risco (Playwrights Realm), Tiny People by Christopher Oscar Peña (Two River Theatre), Megastasis by Kia Corthron (New York Theatre Workshop, Yale University, New Works Brooklyn), River of Gruel by Sibyl Kempson (New Dramatists), Madame Ho by Eugenie Chan (Great Plains Theatre Conference), Light Creatures by Jessica Almasy (Personal Space Theatrics), Obra Negra by Flavio González Mello and translated by Carmen Rivera (Lark Play Development Center’s Mexico/US Exchange), Good People by Maria Alexandria Beech with versions in both English and Spanish (Two River Theatre), and Hilary Bettis’ plays Ghosts of Lote Bravo (Lark Playwright’s Week, Repertorio Español), Dakota Atoll (New York Theatre Workshop), Mexico (Project Y), and Alligator (Great Plains Theatre Conference).

 As a director, Araoz is attracted to epic stories, and her productions are known for huge dance-like theatrics and acutely naturalistic acting.
 Her acclaimed operetta War Music, which she adapted with composer Paul Philips from Christopher Logue's retelling of the Iliad, and devised with six performers, stages the bloodiest scenes from the Trojan War.
 War Music, commissioned by performance ensemble Aurea for the FirstWorks Festival, was also presented by the New York Institute for the Humanities, Chicago Humanities Festival, the Chorus of Westerly, and toured New England.
 With New York’s St. Fortune Collective, she directed the site-specific theatrical event Wood Music, which toured through and around the historic Florence Mill in Omaha and turned the entire building into a musical instrument for the audience to play with the band nestled inside.

-The New York Times has praised Araoz's productions as "striking," "primal," "wild," "stirring," and "refreshingly natural" and The Boston Globe as "riveting," "dreamy," and “vivid.”
+The New York Times has praised Araoz's productions as "striking," "primal," "wild," "stirring," and "refreshingly natural," The Boston Globe as "riveting," "dreamy," and “vivid,” and The New Yorker, as“refreshing.”
+Time Out New York mentions, “Elena Araoz is a director with deep wells of imagination; she seems drawn to magical realist work.”
 As her productions are critically acclaimed for superb acting, she regularly teaches acting at universities and young artist programs.
-In September 2016, she will join the faculty at Princeton University, teaching acting.
+She is a faculty member at Princeton University.

 She has worked extensively with Sir Jonathan Miller, most recently as Choreographer and Associate Director for his La traviata at Vancouver Opera and has worked on his Broadway King Lear starring Christopher Plummer and multiple operas at Lincoln Center, Seattle Opera, BAM and Glimmerglass Opera.
 In 2015, she served as Associate Director with Sir Richard Eyre on Ghosts at BAM.
 She also served as Assistant Director to Steven Soderbergh on The Library at The Public Theatre and Darko Tresnjak on Antony and Cleopatra at Theatre for a New Audience.